marcusoftnet/marcusoftnet.github.io/_posts/2007-07-04-sandcastle-or-marcus-betting-on-wrong.md

 has been upgraded to support .NET 2.0 but they probably knew that Sandcastle was coming along.

-Also - i have been betting and introducing NDoc for .NET 2.0 (Alpha) in some of my build scripts.
+Also - I have been betting and introducing NDoc for .NET 2.0 (Alpha) in some of my build scripts.
 When Sandcastle finally arrive (CTP now so should take about a year) documentation generation will probably be done better with Sandcastle than with NDoc Alpha.